GillesRasigade/notes/Collatz Conjecture/README.md

 f_{n} = 2^{n}
 $$

-is defined as a generator for the Syracuse problem because any number leading to a function of this form will fall down to $$1$$ after $$n$$ iterations
+is defined as a generator for the Syracuse problem because any number leading to a function of this form will fall down to $$1$$ after $$n$$ iterations.

 ---